DreadLordMikey/PolySharpFeatureDemo/CSharp11.Tests/CSharp11.md

 :-:|:-
 ✔️|All tests passed for this version.
 ❌|Tests failed for this version.
---|Feature not tested for this version.
+❌|Feature not tested for this version.

 ## Feaures and Compatibility